gwizzler/nft-resume/README.md

 The most intruiging aspect of plant care and biology to me are the nutrient profiles required during certain stages of growth.

 I did not want to purchase a static fertilizer product and make do with suboptimal nutrient profiles.
 One of my early goals in this project was to understand the base elements of a hydroponic nutrient soloution/product and be able to replicate it on demand with limited resources.
 I also wanted to be confident that the soloutions were functional and proven.
+I was also interested in reverse engineering off the shelf products to better understand what they are doing and why.

 Early on in my journey I discovered HydroBuddy and that tool allowed me to understand far better the base macro/micronutrients and their role in plant health.
 I found that most plants had ebooks published that were very easy to find online and those books contained information and nutrient profiles for specific plants.
 ##### Tomato example